Alexander Green’s Single-Stock Retirement Plan

 These people all got rich by concentrating their wealth in single stocks.

 Of course, you might be thinking, “Yes, but they are the founders of those companies.”

 That’s true… but their shareholders got rich right alongside them.
-Many saw a small stake turn into many millions of dollars.

 That possibility is also available to you, if you find the right stock and take action.

 Microsoft is a classic example.

 Bill Gates became a billionaire.
 But right alongside him, thousands of ordinary people also got rich.

 The New York Times estimates that at least 10,000 people became millionaires just from plunking a few dollars in the wildly profitable stock.

 - Andrea Lewis, estimated to be worth $2 million, who started Hugo House, a center for writers in Seattle, with her profits

 - Jim Allchin, who retired and became a renowned blues guitarist